mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

 * After installing `ubuntu-desktop` and rebooting, it can take up to 5 minutes for Ubuntu to boot up, during which the VM will appear frozen.
 The reason is that `systemd-networkd-wait-online.service` can wait 90 seconds for network to come up.
 * To speed up the boot, follow the "netplan/NetworkManager" documentation below and nuke that fucking wait service.
+* Before any change done to the VM that might cause the VM not no boot, clone the VM.

 ## OS and Filesystem